zhengweikeng/rabbitmq-try/src/routing/routing.md

 # bind finish

-node producer.js  info "it is a info" node producer.js  info "it is an error" node producer.js  info "it is a warn"
+node producer.js  info "it is a info" node producer.js  error "it is an error" node producer.js  warn "it is a warn"
 ```